Rokiis1/roadmap/project-managment/README.md

 - **Prioritization:** During backlog grooming, the product owner and team prioritize backlog items based on their importance and value to the project.
 This ensures that the most critical work is at the top of the backlog.

 - **Refinement:** Backlog items may need refinement to make them clear, concise, and actionable.
-This includes adding details, acceptance criteria, estimates, and any necessary attachments (e.g., designs).
+This includes adding details, acceptance criteria, estimates, and any necessary attachments (designs).

 - **Team Collaboration:** Backlog grooming is a collaborative effort involving the product owner, development team, and other stakeholders.
 It facilitates discussions, clarifications, and the resolution of any questions or concerns.